-Nventa is developing innovative therapeutics for the treatment of viral infections and cancer, with a focus on diseases caused by HPV.
+Nventa is developing innovative therapeutics incorporating our proprietary CoVal(TM) fusion technology for the treatment of viral infections and cancers, with a focus on diseases caused by the human papillomavirus (HPV); and a Toll-like Receptor 3 (TLR3) agonist for use as a vaccine adjuvant and as an immunotherapeutic for viral infections and cancer.
 The company is publicly traded on the Toronto Stock Exchange under the symbol "NVN".
-For more information about Nventa, please visit http://www.nventacorp.com.
+For more information about Nventa Biopharmaceuticals Corporation, please visit the company's website located at http://www.nventacorp.com.

 This press release contains statements which may constitute forward-looking information under applicable Canadian securities legislation or forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements or information may include statements regarding the company's future plans, objectives, performance, growth or the company's underlying assumptions.
-The words "may", "would", "will", "expect", "intend", "plan", "estimate" and "believe" or other similar words and phrases may identify forward-looking statements or information.
+Such forward-looking statements or information may include financial and other projections as well as statements regarding the company's future plans, objectives, performance, revenues, growth, profits, operating expenses or the company's underlying assumptions.
+The words "may", "would", "could", "will", "likely", "expect," "anticipate," "intend", "plan", "forecast", "project", "estimate" and "believe" or other similar words and phrases may identify forward-looking statements or information.
 Persons reading this press release are cautioned that such statements or information are only expectations, and that the company's actual future results or performance may be materially different.

 Such forward-looking statements or information involve known and unknown risks, uncertainties and other factors that may cause our actual results, events or developments to be materially different from results, events or developments expressed or implied by such forward-looking statements or information.
-Such factors include, among others, the possibility that 500 mcg of HspE7 and 1,000-2,000 mcg of Poly-ICLC is not the optimal dose regimen; the possibility that immunology responses may not be a predictor of clinical benefit; that immunological findings in our Phase 1 trial may not be consistent with findings from future clinical trials; that safety and tolerability findings in our Phase 1 trial may not be consistent with findings from future clinical trials; that results from future clinical trials will not be consistent with our expectations; that we will not be able to recruit patients for our planned trials in a timely manner; our need for capital, which may not be available on a timely basis, or at all; risks associated with requirements for approvals by government agencies such as the FDA before products can be tested in clinical trials; the possibility that such government agency approvals will not be obtained in a timely manner or at all or will be conditioned in a manner that would impair our ability to advance development; risks associated with the requirement that a drug candidate be found safe and effective after extensive clinical trials; our dependence on suppliers, collaborative partners and other third parties and the prospects and timing for obtaining clinical supply materials; our ability to attract and retain key personnel; and other factors as described in detail in our filings with the Canadian securities regulatory authorities at http://www.sedar.com.
+Such factors include, among others, the possibility that immunologic activity of HspE7 may not treat CIN; the possibility that immunology responses may not be a predictor of clinical or therapeutic benefit; our need for capital; the outcomes of our clinical trials; the possibility that our drug candidate will not treat target diseases as intended; the possibility that we will not be successful in licensing our TLR3 agonist to other vaccine developers; risks associated with requirements for approvals by government agencies such as the FDA before products can be tested in clinical trials; the possibility that such government agency approvals will not be obtained in a timely manner or at all or will be conditioned in a manner that would impair our ability to advance development; risks associated with the requirement that a drug candidate be found safe and effective after extensive clinical trials; our dependence on suppliers, collaborative partners and other third parties and the prospects and timing for negotiating supply agreements, corporate collaborations or licensing arrangements; our ability to attract and retain key personnel; and other factors as described in detail in our filings with the Canadian securities regulatory authorities at http://www.sedar.com.

-Assumptions underlying our expectations regarding forward-looking statements or information contained in this press release include, among others, that 500 mcg of HspE7 and 1,000-2,000 mcg of Poly-ICLC is the optimal dose regimen; that immunology responses are a predictor of clinical benefit; that immunological findings in our Phase 1 trial will be consistent with findings from future clinical trials; that safety and tolerability findings in our Phase 1 trial will be consistent with findings from future clinical trials; that results from future clinical trials will be consistent with our expectations; that we will raise enough capital, on reasonable terms and in a timely manner; that we will retain our key personnel; that we will obtain the necessary regulatory approvals related to HspE7 and Poly-ICLC in a timely manner; that sufficient HspE7 and Poly-ICLC will be available to conduct our planned clinical trials; that we will obtain timely approval from additional Investigational Review Boards; that the results from additional preclinical and clinical work, if any, will be consistent with the results we have already obtained; that a sufficient number of patients will be available to conduct our planned trials; and that sufficient data will be generated to support our Biologics License Application.
+Assumptions underlying our expectations regarding forward-looking statements or information contained in this press release include, among others, that HspE7 treats CIN; that immunology responses are a predictor of clinical and therapeutic benefit; that future clinical trial results will be favorable; that our drug candidate will treat target diseases as intended; that we will raise enough capital, on reasonable terms and in a timely manner; that we will retain our key personnel; that we will obtain the necessary regulatory approvals related to HspE7 and our adjuvant in a timely manner and that we will be able to license our TLR3 agonist.

 In the event that any of these assumptions prove to be incorrect, or in the event that we are impacted by any of the risks identified above, we may not be able to continue in our business as planned.